GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 # Scaling

-This installation is single instance of SonarQube.
+SonarQube Community edition is a single instance installation.

 # Backup and restore
+Most of data stored in database.
+This installation used PostgreSQL.
+There is the way to backup database.
 ## Backing up PostgreSQL

 ```shell